 Not all the television signals you can receive in the zone where you are located will necessarily originate from the same direction.
-So if the quality of a programme image is poor, try rotating the antenna as the signal may be coming from a direction different from the others.
+So if the quality of a programme image is poor try rotating the antenna as the signal may be coming from a direction different from the others.

-Gain Adjustement
+Gain Adjustment

 With the dB dial turned all the way clockwise, amplifier sensitivity will be at maximum and it is therefore able to receive the weakest signals.
-If, instead, the signals are very strong, there may be image overlap on the TV screen.
-In this case rotate the dB dial anticlockwise slowly until the image is perfect.
+If, instead, the signals are too strong the images on the TV screen can have some stop or macroblocks.
+In this case rotate the dB dial anti-clockwise slowly until the image is perfect.